ECAS invited me to a hackathon in Leuven where 27 designers and thinkers were randomly teamed up to strengthen democracy through design.

-Designing for visually, hearing, and mentally impaired people challenged me to think differently.
+Building for visually, hearing, and mentally impaired users forced me to rethink every assumption about interfaces.

-How can someone organize if they can’t see, hear, or process complex interfaces easily?
+How does someone organize an event if they can't see a form, hear instructions, or process complex navigation?

 press